ANA Food Allergies: Halloween Could Kill My Child

-Fact -- Food allergy parents spend thousands of dollars more annually to provide their child with safe, properly nourishing foods than non-food allergic parents.
+Fact -- Parents of children with food allergies spend thousands of dollars more annually to provide their children with safe, properly nourishing foods than parents with food allergy-free children.
 By the way, we happily do this, because we love our children the same way your love yours.

-Fact -- Every food allergy parent I know provides their child with lunch at school, thus saving the school system a huge financial burden and the liability of preparing "safe" meals.
+Fact -- Every food allergy parent I know provides their child with lunch at school, thus saving the school system a huge financial burden and the task of preparing "safe" meals.

 Fact -– Every food allergy parent I know volunteers a disproportionately large amount of time in their child’s school.

-Fact –- Every food allergy parent I know would stand beside you during any struggle you go through, because they know the loneliness from exclusion (as, sadly, so do their children) and the sense of overwhelming that comes with a challenge faced alone.
+Fact –- Every food allergy parent I know would stand beside you during any struggle you go through, because they know the loneliness from exclusion (as, sadly, so do their children) and the overwhelming feelings that comes with a challenge faced alone.

 Fact -- I would not push your child down a set of stairs to see what happens.
 Why would you place my child in a potentially dangerous situation and just “see what happens”?